Click here to listen to a reading of this blog:

 If your skin feels too dry, you’ll need to use less castor oil and replace it with more sunflower oil.
 Castor oil is the drawing, cleansing, and purging oil for your pores.
 The sunflower oil is to dilute the castor oil in thickness and additionally provide moisture.

-I massaged it in for five to ten minutes, working the oil in to my pores, and then when I felt my face was well-saturated, I placed my face over a large bowl full of boiled, steamy water, and hung a towel over my head.
-This steams it out.
+I massaged it in for five to ten minutes, working the oil in to my pores, and then when I felt my face was well-saturated, I placed my face over a large bowl full of steaming water, and hung a towel over my head.
+This steamed the dirt out of my pores to support clear skin.

 Holding my head there for a minute, I felt my pores opening, releasing what was in them.
 I moved my head away after a minute and wiped the oil and moisture off my face.
 Then I repeated it another two times, until my face felt free of all oil and impurities.

-That was it!
+And that was it!
 My skin felt soft, supple, looked clearer and I didn’t need to wash or moisturise afterwards.
-I was amazed!
+I was pretty amazed.

-I did it on Tuesday and did it again last night, Thursday.
 I’m going to carry on doing it 2-3 times a week.
-Basically, I’m going to see how I go and if my skin is getting dry or irritated, then I’ll do it less often.
 I’m ditching my chemical-filled face washes and toners, and on days when I don’t oil-cleanse, I’m just using water.
 I keep my oil blend in a little bottle, pictured above.

-I’m going to try doing it once or twice a week on my chest and back too, which also suffer from breakouts.
+I’m going to try doing it once or twice a week on my chest and back too, which also suffer from breakouts sometimes.

 You can click on the hyperlinks in the above post to learn more and see references to information given, but more reading and references can also be found at: